Introduction#

 In regression, the target \(y\) is real-valued, i.e. \(y \in \mathbb{R}\)

-Example of a response surface being fitted to a number of data points in 3 dimensions, where in this instance the x- and y-axes are a two-dimensional space, and the z-axis is the temperature in the two-dimensional space.
+Example of a response surface being fitted to several data points in 3 dimensions, where the x- and y-axes are a two-dimensional space, and the z-axis is the temperature in the two-dimensional space.

 Classification#

-Example of flower classification, where we aim to find the decision boundaries which will sort each individual node into the respective class.
+An example of flower classification is where we aim to find the decision boundaries to sort each node into the respective class.

 Unsupervised Learning#